STIPS Tutorials

 Note that the default PSF_UPSCALE is 4.

-Result of Tutorial #4 to Add an Artificial Source
+Result of Adding an Artificial Source Tutorial

 Comparison of the astronomical scene before and after adding the PSF as described in Tutorial #4.